oracle-cne/ocne/doc/cluster-management/olvm.md

 The profile name.
 This is referenced by the control plane and machine sections.

 **gateway**
-The default gateway on the VM
+The default gateway on the VM.

 **netmask**
-The netmask used by the VM
+The netmask used by the VM.

 **device**
-The ethernet interface device on the VM
+The ethernet interface device on the VM.

 **startingIpAddress**
 The starting IP address to use for VMs.
 NOTE: the **virtualIp** cannot be in this range.